BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Azure functions are great for event driven operations, such as responding to an api. they can be scaled automatically. azure functions are stateless by default, but can also be stateful and maintain the context.

-Serverless computing is the idea that we separate the server management (instaling os, patching, updating) from the developers.
+Serverless computing is the idea that we separate the server management (installing os, patching, updating) from the developers.

 - no infrastructure management
 - scalability